Who am I?

 A rich and varied course...

 A resume of studies allowed me to obtain a master in computer science and thus to orient me to functions relating to the analysis of the data and the decision support.
-It then were later many years in the local community and in the ministries in Paris where I was responsible for the design of observatories and projects in decision-making, with the objective of providing policy elements for their Make the best decisions.
+It then were later for many years in the local community and in the ministries in Paris where I was responsible for the design of statistical observatories and projects in decision-making, with the objective of providing policy elements To enlighten their decisions.

 This day of pause is at the origin of the Adventure Nepal Dream Tea: Links woven with tea producers who made me discover their products, their willingness to publicize the quality of teas beyond Nepal, the kindness of the people met, Their passion for their profession, their real need for social and educational development, all this persuaded me to embark on this new project.

-I live this as a career development, where all the experiences of my previous posts are put to the benefit of this new project: To make known the tea of Nepal in France and to market it.
+I live this as a career development, where all the experiences of my previous posts are put to the benefit of this new project: To make known the tea of Nepal in France and to market it by different channels (trade shows, Internet, markets, shops, Marketplace,..).

-I am only at the beginning but am convinced that with the support of the Nepalese producers, the quality and cleanliness of the teas produced, that my ambition to spread the tea of Nepal in France can succeed, and thus contribute to the economic development of Producers in the Ilam region.
+I am only at the beginning but am convinced, that with the support of the Nepalese producers, the quality and the "cleanliness" of the teas produced, the quality requirement of the French tea consumer, that my ambition to publicize the quality tea of Nepal in France can Succeed, and thus contribute to the economic development of the Ilam region and ensure a social and educational boom of tea producers and their families.

 Kangchenjunga means "The Five Treasures of snow" in Tibetan, as it has five peaks, four of which are over 8 450 m above sea level.
 It is called Sewalungma (सेवालुन्ग्मा) in the Limbou language (one of the Tibeto-Burmese languages), meaning "the mountain to which the thanks are offered."
 Sewalungma is considered sacred in the Kiranti religion.
 Kangchenjunga is the official name adopted by Douglas Freshfield, Alexander Mitchell Kellas and the Royal Geographical Society (from Wikipedia).